michhar/deeplearning-azureml-and-azure-functions/README.md

 For now this can be a POST request using `https://<base url>/api/HttpTrigger?start=<any string>`, where `start` is specified as the parameter in the Azure Function `__init__.py` code and the value is any string for this sample (note:  this is a potential entrypoint for passing a variable to the Azure Function in the future).

-One way to call the Function App, for e.g., is:
+One way to call the Function App is with the `curl` command.

 ```
 curl http://localhost:7071/api/HttpTrigger?start=foo